fuzzy01/CoolingControl/README.md

   - `LogLevel`: Logging level (e.g., "Information", "Debug").
   - `MaxControlLoopErrors`: Number of errors allowed within a 60-second window before the service stops.
 Increase this to tolerate brief sensor glitches (default: 10).
   - `StatusServerEnabled`: Enable or disable the HTTP status server (default: true).
-  - `StatusServerPort`: Port for the HTTP status server dashboard (default: 8888).
+  - `StatusServerPort`: Port for the HTTP status server dashboard (default: 19999).
+  - `StatusServerBindAddress`: Address the HTTP status server binds to (default: `"localhost"`).
+Set to `"0.0.0.0"` to allow access from other devices on the network.
   - `LHMConfig`: Configuration for Libre Hardware Monitor (LHM) sensor type groups.
   - `Controls`: List of fan/pump controls with their aliases, identifiers, and RPM sensors.
   - `Sensors`: List of sensors with their aliases and identifiers.